andyyanghub/Hello_Word/README.md

 # Hello_Word
-This is  my first git hub project “Hello Word ” just for test ！
+This is  my first github project repository “Hello Word ” which is just for test ！